At Grammar we believe that a good education consists in more than simply attending to one’s studies.

 The list of other activities in the School changes as new boys arrive and new ideas and interests emerge.

-Here is a list of current clubs and activites in the School.
+Here is a list of current clubs and activities in the School.

 - Anime Club